Purple loosestrife

 What are the rules?

-Purple loosestrife is declared an Unwanted Organism in the National Pest Plant Accord (NPPA).
-This means it cannot be sold or be in a place where plants are being sold.
-It cannot be propagated, bred, multiplied, communicated, released, caused to be released, or otherwise spread.
+Purple loosestrife is declared an unwanted organism in the National Pest Plant Accord (NPPA).
+Any species declared a pest under the NPPA cannot be sold or be in a place where plants are being sold.
+Pest plants cannot be propagated, bred, multiplied, communicated, released, caused to be released, or otherwise spread.

 Management programme